UofSC-Fall-2022-Math-300-H01/UofSC-Fall-2022-Math-300-H01.github.io/syllabus.md

 - If you plan to submit handwritten assignments, a scanning device such as a smartphone with the Microsoft Office Lens app.

-- The main hub for this course is the Microsoft Teams team [COTEAM-BALLARMR-MATH-544-H01-FALL-2021](https://teams.microsoft.com/l/channel/19%3aJgLzdLZpFCbmrJptHxrA2E7bvjwXsxJFPmFdJmn1-CI1%40thread.tacv2/General?groupId=5ff176b0-5dbd-44cb-a436-ec0c668e897e&tenantId=4b2a4b19-d135-420e-8bb2-b1cd238998cc) run through UofSC’s Microsoft Teams account.
+- The main hub for this course is the Microsoft Teams team [COTEAM-BALLARMR-MATH-300-H01-FALL-2022]({{ site.teams_url }}) run through UofSC’s Microsoft Teams account.
 To access the team for the first time on your desktop/laptop, you can use the join link including in your welcome email.

-- We will be using a computer algebra system called [Sage](https://www.sagemath.org/) to aid our learning.
-It blows your graphing calculator out of the water and is ideally suited to STEM work.
-Built as a super-set of the popular programming language [Python](https://www.python.org/), Sage skills will translate into Python skills.
-There are three main ways to access Sage:
-    - [SageMathCell](https://sagecell.sagemath.org/) is ideal for a computation involving a few lines.
-    - [CoCalc](https://www.cocalc.com/) provides a free plan for more complicted porgrams.
-    - [A local installation](http://doc.sagemath.org/html/en/installation/binary.html) will never be required of anyone.
-But, it might be valuable for a power-user.
+- We will be using a interactive theorem prover called [Lean](https://github.com/leanprover/lean4) as part of our learning.

 ## Minimal Technical Skills Needed